Alexander-Arnold facing four week absence

-The England right-back turned his ankle in the warm-up for Liverpool's 1-0 victory at the Amex Stadium last Sunday (AEDT).
+The England right-back turned his ankle in the warm-up for Liverpool's 1-0 victory at the Amex Stadium last Sunday.

 Alexander-Arnold played with the help of strapping and painkillers, with Mohamed Salah's penalty briefly stretching Liverpool's lead at the top of the Premier League to seven points before Manchester City's 3-0 win over Wolves cut it back to four.